-[all four voices] Hello, Jonah.
+God [all four voices] Hello, Jonah.

-Aaaaiiii!
+Jonah Aaaaiiii!
 Now the voice is all around me, and there's nowhere to run!

+God

 [all four voices]

 [slightly amused] What's eating you?

+Jonah

-[ Angry, looking up, not sure in which direction to address his fury... shakes his fist at the top of the fish's gut.]
+[Angry, looking up, not sure in which direction to address his fury... shakes his fist at the top of the fish's gut.]

 This is how you treat your prophet?!

+God

 [all four voices]

-[giving back Jonah's anger] What prophet?
-You hear my call, but you flee from it! [more gently] A prophet must have a mouth and an ear.
+[giving back Jonah's anger]What prophet?
+You hear my call, but you flee from it![more gently]A prophet must have a mouth and an ear.Nazimova

+Writings may be used during religious services, provided that the individual authors and West End Synagogue are 184 cited.
+Any other usage requires permission from the authors, who may be contacted through West End

 That wasn't in the job description.